RoCci/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# Poke React/JSX Style Guide

-*A mostly reasonable approach to React and JSX*
+*A mostly reasonable approach to React and JSX, based in no small part on the fine work of the folks at [Airbnb](https://github.com/airbnb/javascript/react)*

 ## Table of Contents